Mizu-no-Kamuy ~Kushirowetland,Akan,and Mashu~ Tourism Area

 Bountiful water is one of the special charms of this region, and there is also the idea of living in harmony with nature that comes from the indigenous Ainu peoples.
 Ainu culture believes that 'gods' dwell in all things and it is from the name for the god of water that the word Kamuy comes.

-This 'Mizu-no-Kamui' water deity has furnished this impressive, plentiful natural habitat, and with the history and culture of co-existing with this nature, touches us deeply, stimulating all our five senses.
+This 'Mizu-no-Kamuy' the deity of water has furnished this impressive, plentiful natural habitat, and with the history and culture of co-existing with this nature, touches us deeply, stimulating all our five senses.

 The Characteristics of this Area